 Table of Contents

-Planning HR priorities for a new business year for HR leaders is too often a reaction to what corporate strategic planners and other top executives define as the key objectives and critical issues to be addressed for the coming 12 months.
+HR leaders' planning of HR priorities for a business year is too often a reaction to what corporate strategic planners and other top executives define as the key objectives and critical issues to be addressed.
 However, making HR plans that reflect the current challenges and help better prepare the organization to meet those needs should and can start with the HR team.
 In that way, HR can make significant contributions to the overall business planning cycle while conforming to the function’s status as a critical driver and element of the business.

 While “predictions” posts and articles from leading HR thinkers and influencers are popular every year, we at Wowledge consider the idea of projecting what will happen to be somewhat off-center for the purpose.
-Predicting the future is an exercise in futility, as the circumstances in any organization differ significantly, even when compared to others in their industry.
+Predicting the future is an exercise in futility, as circumstances within any organization differ significantly, even compared to those of others in their industry.
 Why is that the case?
-The quality and effectiveness of organizational capabilities, cultures, governance, leadership teams, customer and supply chain relationships, and performance standards differ so much, making generalized predictions of what to address too generalized to be instructive.
+The quality and effectiveness of organizational capabilities, cultures, governance, leadership teams, customer and supply chain relationships, and performance standards vary widely, making generalized predictions about what to address too broad to be instructive.

-Instead, we suggest HR leaders consider what is happening outside the company, their industry, relevant business ecosystems, and internal people capabilities to determine their priorities.
-In that spirit, a review of what is occurring inside and outside of the organization that can impact which challenges and opportunities to address make the most sense.
-Selecting just a few HR priorities on which to spend time and resources can simplify the focus and make achieving those more likely.
+Instead, we suggest HR leaders consider what is happening outside the company, in their industry, and across relevant business ecosystems, as well as internal people capabilities, to determine their priorities.
+In that spirit, a review of what is occurring inside and outside of the organization that can impact which challenges and opportunities to address makes the most sense.
+Selecting just a few HR priorities to focus on and allocate time and resources to can simplify focus and make achieving them more likely.
 In that way, reviewing potential HR priorities is a better path forward.

-Having a common grounding in the pressures and forces that can impact the achievement of enterprise plans across the HR workforce can help them communicate the rationale for HR priorities throughout the organization.
+Having a common understanding of the pressures and forces that can affect the achievement of enterprise plans across the HR workforce can help them communicate the rationale for HR priorities throughout the organization.
 It can also build the credibility of HR team members as strategic and business-focused partners, regardless of their level or role.

 Understanding global and domestic trends, events, and issues is the starting point for assessing the potential impact of external threats and opportunities on business objectives.
 As a key part of the executive leadership team, the CHRO or CPO should maintain an awareness of these, assess how they might influence the potential achievement of goals, and discuss them with other C-Suite members.
 Whether or not the organization has operations outside of the U.S. or across multiple domestic regions, these challenges can and will impact most industries and, as a result, their HR priorities.